an-thony350/s3-system-shell/README.md

 This shell has been formed using the following files:
 - A C++ file `s3main.c` acting as a main for the s3.c file
-- A C++ file `s3.c` implementing all the functions definined in the header file
+- A C++ file `s3.c` implementing all the functions defined in the header file
 - A header file `s3.h` defining all functions, libraries and constants
 - A shell file `start.sh` has been used to allow for instant execution of the shell.